ryangjchandler/ryangjchandler/README.md

 I also write quite a few articles on my [personal blog](https://ryangjchandler.co.uk).

-As well as my open-source adventures, I work as a Laravel developer for [Surewise](https://surewise.com) and do some extra work on the side under the name [Digital Bit](https://digitalbit.dev).
+As well as my open-source adventures, I work as a Laravel developer for [Surewise](https://surewise.com) and freelance on the side.